sagelga/ComPro_Project/README.md

 MASTER build is
 [![Build Status](https://travis-ci.org/sagelga/TravisCLITest.svg?branch=master)](https://travis-ci.org/sagelga/TravisCLITest)

-OTHER BRANCH build is

-[There is no other branch yet]

 # Please read!
 How to do work in GitHub

 Step 1 : Make a branch for yourself (or use other developer's branch)